Nishchal-Bhat/Not_E/README.md

 You can use it online here : https://nishchal-bhat.github.io/Not_E/

 Or download the [Not_E.html](./Not_E.html) file.<br>
-This is a standalone file that you can open in your browser and use like any other application
+This is a standalone file that you can open in your browser and use like any other application.

 ---
 ## Features
-- Supports drawing and erasing with the stylus
+- Supports drawing and erasing with the stylus.
-- Also lets you add text and images
+- Also lets you add text and images.
-- Keyboard shortcuts for all essential actions
+- Keyboard shortcuts for all essential actions.
-- Undo/redo for easy corrections
+- Undo/redo for easy corrections.
 - You can save your canvas in either a .jpg or .json format. <br>
 Choosing .jpg will save an image of your entire canvas.<br>
 Choosing .json will create a save file on your device.
 This save file can be loaded up subsequently.

 The app also has a few ~~bugs~~...~~features~~...quirks 🤭.
-Please read [Instructions](https://github.com/Nishchal-Bhat/pages/tree/main?tab=readme-ov-file#instructions)
+Please read [Instructions](https://github.com/Nishchal-Bhat/Not_E?tab=readme-ov-file#instructions)

 ---
 ## Keyboard Shortcuts :